saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 ```

 ### Routing Protractor Traffic through Sauce Connect Proxy
-Sauce Connect Proxy sends all traffic--including test commands--through the tunnel.
+Sauce Connect Proxy sends all traffic&#8212;including test commands&#8212;through the tunnel.
 Typically, your Selenium commands are sent to Sauce's servers over the standard internet, and only browser requested traffic goes via Sauce Connect Proxy.
 In some restricted networks, access to Sauce Labs servers isn't available over `port 443` on the standard internet.
 In cases like these, sending all traffic through the Sauce Connect Proxy tunnel is the easiest way to get your tests running.

 You achieve this by pointing your Remote WebDriver at the address and port of the Sauce Connect Proxy tunnel, instead of 'ondemand.saucelabs.com'.
 You can set this port by passing the `--se-port` option to Sauce Connect Proxy.
 For example, with `--se-port 4445`, you'd use `localhost:4445/wd/hub`.